Segment rules

 GuideSettings_Segment_Ineligible.png

-• Seen options include ever, since, within last, at least, and at most.
+• Seen options include ever, since, within last, at least, and at most for a specific date range or a specific number of views.

 Segments_CreateSegment_PageSeen.png

-• Not Seen options include ever, since, and within last.
+• Not seen options include ever, since, and within last for a specific date range.

 Segments_CreateSegment_PageNotSeen.png

-• Used options include ever, since, within last, at least, and at most.
+• Used options include ever, since, within last, at least, and at most for a specific date range or a specific number of clicks.

 Segments_CreateSegment_FeatureUsed.png

-• Not Used options include ever, since, and within last.
+• Not used options include ever, since, and within last for a specific date range.

 Segments_CreateSegment_FeatureNotUsed.png